6 Link Building Strategies That Will Get You Results in 2019

 If I wanted to pitch SEMRush, I now know that I need to reach Maria because she’s in charge of guest posting.

 If LinkedIn is not forthcoming with a contact (and that rarely happens), you can try searching through other social media platforms, including Facebook.
 In a pinch, there are paid services (such as Hunter.io) that can help you.
+Another awesome tool you can try is ContactOut, which is a simple browser extension that helps you find email addresses and phone numbers of anyone on LinkedIn.

 Send in your pitch